arabold/react-native-whirlwind/README.md

 export default t
 ```

-This will customize the primary and secondary colors of your app and act as the entry point for Whirlwind.
+This will customize the primary and secondary colors of your app.
+The exported constant `t` acts as the entry point to the Whirlwind style system.
+You can use any variable name but we recommend using something short and memorable, as it will be heavily used throughout your application. `t` has proven to be a useful pattern and is recommended for consistency with the documentation and other apps based on Whirlwind.

 ### 3. Use Your Theme